israelroldan/extjs-reactor/README.md

 * [@extjs/reactor-babel-plugin](https://github.com/sencha/extjs-reactor/tree/master/packages/reactor-babel-plugin) - Allows you to load reactified Ext JS components using ES6 import syntax.
 * [@extjs/reactor-boilerplate](https://github.com/sencha/extjs-reactor/tree/master/packages/reactor-boilerplate) - An example project using React, Webpack, and Ext JS 6 with the modern toolkit.
 * [@extjs/reactor-classic-boilerplate](https://github.com/sencha/extjs-reactor/tree/master/packages/reactor-boilerplate) - An example project using React, Webpack, and Ext JS 6 with the classic toolkit.

+# Contributing

+## Contributor License Agreement

+We'd love to accept patches and new boilerplates.
+Before we can take them, we need you to sign [this CLA](Sencha-CLA.PDF).

+Once we receive it, we'll be able to accept your pull requests.

+## Contributing a Patch
+1. Submit an issue describing your proposed change.
+2. The repo owner will respond to your issue promptly.
+3. If your proposed change is accepted, fork the repo, develop and test your code changes.
+4. Submit a pull request.